aureliensimon/zer0lose-AI/README.md

 <br><br>
 **Tic Tac Toe :**

-You are allow to play only with numeric value between 1 and 9, the numpad is the representation of the tic tac toe grid like so
+play with numeric value between 1 and 9, the numpad is the representation of the tic tac toe grid like so

 |     |     |   |
 | ------------- |-------------| -----|